Chapter 3 // Restoring the vessel of soil

-In the 3rd and final phase, as a conservator usually called to restore vessels, she focused on the concept of the vessel and she chose to restore and preserve the largest of them all: the earth, the soil that contains them all.
+In the last chapter, of the work, as a conservator usually called to restore vessels, I focused on the concept of the vessel and chose to restore and preserve the largest of them all: the earth, the soil that contains them all.

-She collected masses (aggregates) of soil, found in the excavated layer, and applied the restoration methods that she would normally apply to artifacts.
+I collected masses (aggregates) of soil, found in the excavated layer, and applied the restoration methods that I would normally apply to an artifact.

 Through repetitive procedures of stabilization and mechanical cleaning, the contents of the “vessel” slowly revealed themselves.
 Fragments of various size and materials appeared on the surface together with stones, shells, roots, leaves and other less expected findings.